Trump Administration Threatens To Withhold Subsidies From GM

 He also defended the president's aggressive trade policies.
 GM complains that Trump's tariffs on steel and aluminum have cut into the company's profits this year.

-This weekend, Trump will meet with Chinese President Xi Jinping on the sidelines of the G20 summit in Argentina.
+This weekend, Trump will meet with Chinese President Xi Jinping on the sidelines of the G-20 summit in Argentina.
 The president has threatened to impose additional tariffs on Chinese imports, but Kudlow held out hope the two leaders could reach an agreement to reduce trade barriers.

 "There's a good possibility that a deal can be made," Kudlow said, adding that Trump "is open to that."